rafaeloj/LetsFed/TCC_Relatorio.md

 #### 5.1.2 Data Heterogeneity Modeling

-Data was distributed across 5 clients using **Dirichlet distribution** with α = 1.0 to create realistic non-IID partitions:
+Data was distributed across 5 clients using **Dirichlet distribution** with α = 1.0 to create a moderate non-IID partitions:

 ```yaml
 train_partitioner: